Cooking with Nana Ling

 The recipe

-I was making up some Baileys Truffles and the smooth and chocolate-y mixture reminded me of Mars Bar Slice mixture before adding the rice bubbles.
+I was making up some Baileys Truffles and the smooth and chocolate-y mixture reminded me of Mars Bar Slice mixture (before the rice bubbles are added).
 Hmmm...
 I wonder if I could somehow fuse the recipes?
-Yes, I could – it worked a treat.
+Yes, I could.
+I did.
+And it worked a treat.

 I sampled a couple of pieces and decided to freeze the rest for Christmas.
 But I've been sneaking to the freezer every night to extract just one little tiny square to have with my cuppa.
 At this rate, it'll be gone by Christmas.
 But that's ok because I've recorded the recipe and am sharing it here.